-Learning how to wax leaves is a great way to preserve fall leaves for crafts or even how to preserve leaves for framing and decorating.
+Learning how to press & preserve leaves and how to wax leaves is a fun fall project.
+Preserving leaves in wax is a great way to preserve fall leaves for crafts / preserving leaves for art or even how to preserve leaves for framing and decorating.

 How do you preserve fall leaves color?